milindparlawar123/multi-threaded-and-socket-programming-application/README.md

 ** Note **
 * The input file name is input.txt
+* The current input.txt file has some content that I have used when writing code.
+* Please feel free to replace the text in this to test with.
+* The output file name is output.txt and is in the same location as the input file.
 * numThreads can be a number between 1 AND 5
 * capacity is a number that must not be <= 0
 * persisterServiceIp is the IP address on which the server is running.
 This information is printed to the console - pick it up from there.